Alig1493/favorite-things/README.md

 redirect to the list page even if the response status after submitting the form is anything other than 201/200.
 In case the jwt expires please go to the [login page](http://13.235.4.179:3000/login) manually to get a new token.

+Pointers:
+- Double click on the category input field to see pre-defined categories
+- The category input field will also accept new categories as text and will be created upon submission.
+  That can be seen on the next redirect.
+- If a bad request is sent to the backend then you will be redirected to the list page, however you won't be seeing the newly created objects

 ## Project setup
 ```